 Our local business owners can share valuable deals with you and recommend gifts that will take your breath away.
 Looking for an excursion?
 Visit one of Placer County’s notable restaurants, wineries or breweries for an unforgettable experience.
 Treat your loved ones to a picnic at one of our breathtaking locations or explore nature on a hike.
-No matter your destination, Placer County offers exceptional choices to make this Father's Day special.
+No matter your destination, Placer County offers exceptional choices to make your gifts extra special.

 Let’s #ShopPlacer together.